danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 #### MIDI

 All of the midi objects ([notein], [ctlout], etc) work.
-Obviously you'll need to have a usb MIDI interface (through a USB hub connected to the Apple Camera Connection Kit) or using Network MIDI and macOS.
+Obviously you'll need to have a USB MIDI interface (through a USB hub connected to the Apple Camera Connection Kit) or using Network MIDI and macOS.

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/pdparty_midi_scene_iPad.png" width="600"/><br/>